wso2/docs-updates/en/docs/updates/update-commands.md

 ## Important Updates commands
-Shown below is an essential set of update commands that a user require to acquire updates seamlessly.
+Shown below is an essential set of update commands that a user require to receive  updates seamlessly.
  To use below update commands replace the tag **<os\>**  with correct name depending on the operating system.

    * For mac     - `darwin`